Xiaomi Mi 11: Screen

 The Xiaomi Mi 11 uses a 6.81 inch flexible AMOLED display provided by Samsung Display, which is Samsung's fourth-generation AMOLED substrate (E4).
 It has a diamond-shaped sub-pixel arrangement and has a resolution of 3200 by 1440.
 The pixel density (PPI) is 515.
 It supports up to 1771nit of peak brightness and 996nit of full-screen brightness, as tested by Display Mate, and supports DCI-P3 color gamut.

 The screen glass of Xiaomi Mi 11 uses Corning Gorilla Glass Victus.
-According to Xiaomi, the drop resistance is 1.5 times that of the previous generation, and the scratch resistance is twice that of the previous generation.

 Chip and Storage

-Mi 11 used the first model of Qualcomm Snapdragon 888 SoC.
+The Mi 11 uses the Qualcomm Snapdragon 888 SoC.

-The part code of the Qualcomm Snapdragon 888 is SM8350, and the CPU part has Qualcomm Kryo 680 architecture.
-It consists of a large core with a main frequency of 2.84 GHz, three middle cores with a main frequency of 2.42 GHz, and four small cores of 1.8 GHz.
+The CPU houses the Qualcomm Kryo 680 architecture, consisting of a large core with a main frequency of 2.84 GHz, three middle cores with a main frequency of 2.42 GHz, and four small cores of 1.8 GHz.
 The chip integrates an Adreno 660 GPU with a main frequency of 840 MHz It supports dual 5G SIM cards while staying on standby under the 5G network.

-In terms of storage, the Xiaomi Mi 11 encapsulates 8GB or 12GB of LPDDR5 RAM above the SoC, with a main frequency of 3200 MHz, and optional storage of 128GB or 256GB.
+The device encapsulates 8GB or 12GB of LPDDR5 RAM above the SoC, with a main frequency of 3200 MHz, and optional storage of 128GB or 256GB.
 The specifications are all UFS 3.1, which is consistent with the Mi 10 Extreme Commemorative Edition.